© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cross in St Michael's churchyard, Addingham is a scheduled monument protected by Historic England under reference 1012823.
 View the official record →

-Cross in St Michael's churchyard, Addingham is a historic stone cross located within the churchyard of St Michael's Church in Addingham, Cumberland.
+Cross in St Michael's churchyard, Addingham is a medieval stone cross situated within the churchyard of St Michael's Church in the parish of Addingham, Cumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012823.

 Cross in St Michael's churchyard, Addingham is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012823.